Woman claims she threw premature baby in trash

 The 23-year-old woman is being treated at Jamaica Medical Center, while police search for any evidence of a crime.

-The woman arrived at the hospital at around 2 a.m.
+Authorities say the woman arrived at the hospital around 2 a.m.
 Wednesday, complaining of severe abdominal pain.

 Doctors noticed signs of childbirth trauma and called police.

-She admitted to officers she was 28 weeks pregnant and went into labor at home on Sunday.
+She reportedly admitted to officers she was 28 weeks pregnant and went into labor at home on Sunday.

 The child was unresponsive, so she says she threw the newborn in the trash.